 Chocolate Cornflake Cakes are really a stand alone type of food.
 A treat to steal straight from the box for with a cup of tea.
 But don’t get me wrong.
 A cornflake crackle and a cup of tea can be a feast in itself.
 A feast is appreciating the meal in front of you and not about variety or quantity after all.

 Although having said that, if you are looking for some more Easter baking ideas, my easy Lemon & White Chocolate alternative to the traditional Simnel cake is a corker!
+Plus if you have lots of Easter chocolate and eggs to use, my Easter Chocolate Traybake Cake is a cracker.

 Don’t forget to head over to my Feast Collection pages to find all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my recipe index to create your own awesome Feast!